Sameerg/GraphQlWithAngular/README.md

 # GraphQlDemo

+This is the demo project in which Apollo is used to implement GraphQl in Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server